ucloud/ucloud-sdk-go/README.md

 }
 ```

-Replace the client configuration and host image id by your custom value，then you can create a cloud host。
+Replace the client configuration and host image id by your custom value, then you can create a cloud host。

 At this example, you had already completed a `CreateUHostInstance` request by UCloud Go SDK, it is covered most of feature of sdk, you can write your own script for free!

-Each API call in the SDK has a detailed comment and document，You can use Editor/IDE to jump to the specific API method code to view (can also to see [Go Doc](https://godoc.org/github.com/ucloud/ucloud-sdk-go)）, and use completion of IDE and error logging to inspect usage of SDK。
+Each API call in the SDK has a detailed comment and document, You can use Editor/IDE to jump to the specific API method code to view (can also to see [Go Doc](https://godoc.org/github.com/ucloud/ucloud-sdk-go)）, and use completion of IDE and error logging to inspect usage of SDK。

 If you are interested the advanced usage about above code example, please see the documentation:

 - [Configuration](opensdk-go/configure), Learn how to configure SDK, such as Logging, Retrying, Service endpoint(Public Cloud & Private Cloud), and etc.
 - [Error Handling](opensdk-go/error), Learn how to resolve the several exception types, include parameters error, business error for *RetCode is not 0*.
-- [Type System](opensdk-go/typesystem)，Learn how to validate parameters, and normalize the response of API.
+- [Type System](opensdk-go/typesystem), Learn how to validate parameters, and normalize the response of API.
 - [Request Middleware](opensdk-go/middleware), Learn how to intercept request that applied by SDK, and add common logic to the lifecycle.
 - [Toolbox & Helpers](opensdk-go/helpers), The additional helpers, such as the poll function for waiting resource state.